 Seizure Rescue Therapies

-What are "as needed" or rescue medicines or treatments?
+What are "as needed" or rescue medicines?

 - The ideal rescue medicine (1) is easy to use, (2) works quickly, (3) is safe with little to no side effects, and (4) works well.

 - The goal is to stop seizures quickly to prevent emergency situations.
 Hopefully this will prevent you from needing an emergency room.
 However, rescue medicines do NOT take the place of emergency medical care.
 If a true medical emergency happens, get emergency medical help right away.

 - If medications are prescribed as rescue treatments, they do NOT take the place of daily seizure medications.
 Most people who have epilepsy are prescribed other medications that they take on a regular basis.

 - People who have certain implanted devices for the treatment of epilepsy (such as a vagus nerve stimulator) can use a magnet to swipe over the device generator at the time of the seizure.
 This is also a form of rescue treatment.